Exact minimax risk for linear least squares, and the lower tail of sample covariance matrices: Exact minimax analysis of least-squares regression

 Plugging equation~\eqref{eq:proof-minimax-lower-2} into~\eqref{eq:proof-minimax-lower-1} yields the lower bound~\eqref{eq:minimax-lower-bound}. \end{proof}

-Since $n - d + 1 \geq n$, Corollary~\ref{cor:minimax-lower-bound} implies a lower bound of $\sigma^2 d / n$.
-The minimax risk for linear regression has been determined under some additional boundedness assumptions on $Y$ (and thus on $\beta^*$) by \cite{tsybakov2003optimal}, showing that it scales as $\Theta (\sigma^2 d/n)$ up to numerical constants.
+Since $n - d + 1 \leq n$, Corollary~\ref{cor:minimax-lower-bound} implies a lower bound of $\sigma^2 d / n$.
+The minimax risk for linear regression has been determined under additional boundedness assumptions on $Y$ (and thus on $\beta^*$) by \cite{tsybakov2003optimal}, showing that it scales as $\Theta (d/n)$ up to numerical constants.
 The proof of the lower bound relies on information-theoretic arguments, and in particular on Fano's inequality \cite{tsybakov2009nonparametric}.
 Although widely applicable, such techniques often lead to loose constant factors.
-By contrast, the approach relying on Bayesian decision theory leading to Corollary~\ref{cor:minimax-lower-bound} recovers the optimal leading constant, owing to the analytical tractability of the problem.
+By contrast, the approach relying on Bayes risk leading to Corollary~\ref{cor:minimax-lower-bound} recovers the optimal leading constant, owing to the analytical tractability of the problem.

 In fact, the lower bound of Corollary~\ref{cor:minimax-lower-bound} is more precise than the $\sigma^2 d/n$ lower bound, in particular when the dimension $d$ is commensurate to $n$.
 Indeed, in the case of centered Gaussian design, namely when $X \sim \gaussdist (0, \Sigma)$ for some positive matrix $\Sigma$, the risk of the OLS estimator (and thus, by Theorem~\ref{thm:ls-minimax}, the minimax risk) can be computed exactly \cite{anderson2003introduction,breiman1983many}, and equals